 Kubrick Stare: The T-1000 has a subtle habit of reforming with its head looking straight down, and then gradually raising its gaze to meet the camera.
 Brrr.

-Laser-Guided Karma: A guard at the mental hospital commits a sexual assault on Sarah and harasses the other patients by tapping their door jambs with his nightstick.
+Laser-Guided Karma: Dougie, one of the guards at the mental hospital commits a sexual assault on Sarah and harasses the other patients by tapping their door jambs with his nightstick.
 Guess who's the second casualty in that scene?note Not from the Terminator!